 5 Days in Nicaragua – ‘Land Of Lakes & Volcanos’

-On July 4th weekend of 2017, we embarked on our first journey to the wonderful part of the world called Central America.
-It has always been Sam’s dream to climb a volcano so what better place to do that than the beautiful country of Nicaragua?
+On July 4th weekend of 2017, I embarked on my first journey to the wonderful part of the world called Central America.
+It has always been my dream to climb a volcano so what better place to do that than the beautiful country of Nicaragua?

 Nicaragua is home to roughly 24 volcanos and countless lakes!
-We were able to spend 5 incredible days touring 3 of their renowned volcanos and we were blown away by the beauty of the country and the hospitality of the people.
+I was able to spend 5 incredible days touring 3 of their renowned volcanos and I was blown away by the beauty of the country and the hospitality of the people.

 Day 1: MASAYA VOLCANO

-On our first day, we toured the Masaya Volcano.
-This is one of the active volcanos, near Managua and we could actually see lava inside of it!
-Our tour company, Tierratours, picked us up from the airport and shuttled us to the base of Masaya National Park.
+On my first day, I toured the Masaya Volcano.
+This is one of the active volcanos, near Managua and I could actually see lava inside of it!
+The tour company, Tierratours, picked me up from the airport and shuttled me to the base of Masaya National Park.
 Due to the stage of eruption Masaya is in, tourists are no longer allowed to walk up and tours of the park are limited to 60 people at a time, for 15 minutes.
-Seeing this volcano was probably one of the most exhilarating 15 minutes of our lives!
-We were literally able to get right up to the volcano and feel the heat coming out of it.
+Seeing this volcano was probably one of the most exhilarating 15 minutes of my life!
+I was literally able to get right up to the volcano and feel the heat coming out of it.

-After our 15 minutes were up, we got driven back to the base of the park and to our hotel to change for dinner.
+After my 15 minutes were up, I got driven back to the base of the park and to my hotel to change for dinner.
 Dinner that night was at a great restaurant called ‘Cocina de Dona Haydee’ in Managua.
-We enjoyed our dinner at this restaurant and the beer was cold and delicious.
+I enjoyed my dinner at this restaurant and the beer was cold and delicious.

 19488850_10101349662203161_5306693680913106411_o19553970_10101349662283001_350291266954850931_n19667810_10101349662258051_2487334742718382027_o19511085_10101349662193181_6451450581367110244_n